lf28/BayesianModelling/README.md

-# BayesianML
+# BayesianModelling
- A few topics on Bayesian Machine Learning
+ A few topics on Bayesian inference